jjfrackowiak/Sepsis-prediction-with-TCN/README.md

 # Sepsis-prediction-with-TCN
 Project based on physionet challenge 2019 - sepsis prediction in hours after admission to ICU unit.
-We utilise a pytorch implementation of TCN and utilise XAI methods.
+We utilise a pytorch implementation of TCN.